nishchay/translations/static/english/learningCenter/consoleCommand.md

 Using `route` we can find below information related to route:

-*   Path as defined in `@Route` annotation.
+- Path as defined in `Route` attribute.
-*   HTTP methods for which route needs to be executed.
+- HTTP methods for which route needs to be executed.
-*   Route's controller class name
+- Route's controller class name
-*   Route's method name
+- Route's method name

 ###### List all routes

 To list all routes in an application execute route command without any parameter.

 ```
 php nishchay route
 ```

 ###### Routes belongs to specific controller

 Lists of all routes defined in specific controller.